HandPr/MacChanger/README.md

 Hey Welcome to the readme.

-If you wanna change your mac addres you can do the following:
+If you want to change your mac addres you can do the following:

 example:
 $ sudo python2 Mac_Changer.py -i wlan0 --mac 00:22:33:44:55:66